 What if I am outside of France or the European Union?

 The key differences between electronic signatures in France and countries outside the European Union lies in the definition of signature in the national law and have this is expressed in an electronic authentication policy.
-The tiered legal model of France has defined electronic signatures as equivalent to the conventional signatures.
+The tiered legal model of France has defined electronic signatures as equivalent to conventional signatures.

 Interestingly, nations such as Hong Kong, Taiwan, Turkey, United Arab Emirates, Israel, Norway, South Africa, Switzerland, and some others generally follow the European Union Directive on Electronic Signatures.
 Therefore, their legislation on electronic signatures is quite similar to those in France.